Tiyasbanerjee/Word-Voyager/README.md

 #### Analysis of the Graph

 * **Categorized Difficulty**: Words are sorted into distinct groups, ensuring a true step-up in difficulty between levels.
-* **Categorized Difficulty**: Words are sorted into distinct groups, ensuring a true step-up in difficulty between levels.
 * **Focus on Mastery**: The majority of challenging content is in the middle scores, supporting the intermediate levels.

 ![Score Analysis](src_imgs/v_6.png)